There’s been no shortage of young blood in the World Rally Championship in recent years and the changing of the guard is just around the corner.

 Event: Safari Rally, 1987

-Second in our list is the late great Mikkola.
+Third in our list is the late great Mikkola.
 The Finn always did like winning by huge margins, but his 18th and final WRC win by 17 minutes wasn’t his most convincing.

 It wasn’t even his second-most convincing, but it was classic Mikkola on a grueling Safari Rally that admittedly, wasn’t quite the car-breaking and soul-destroying monster it had been in the ’70s.
 However, it was still a mammoth test.